0xGosu/test-agentic-coding-demo-v0/docs/prd/Stryv Academics - Phase 1 MVP Spec.md

     refund_amount NUMERIC,
     refund_reason TEXT,
     refund_date TIMESTAMP WITH TIME ZONE,
-    ...
-);

----

-## Page 10

-sql
     credit_applied NUMERIC DEFAULT 0,

-paid_at TIMESTAMP WITH TIME ZONE, created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT now()
+    paid_at TIMESTAMP WITH TIME ZONE,
+    created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT now(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT now() );
-);
 ```